chi-rb/chi-authorization/README.md

 end
 ```

-NOTE: Any method besides can and cannot is sent to the current_user.
+NOTE: Methods besides can and cannot are sent to the current_user.

-#### Controllers
+### Controllers

 With the authorize! method Abilities::AccessDenied is raised if authorization fails:
 ```ruby